 California’s Housing Market Forecast 2019

-California will keep its reign as America’s most prosperous state in 2019/2020.
+The forecast for America’s most prosperous state in 2019/2020 is still very bright.
 As the world’s 6th largest economy, California is thriving even though its housing market has slowed of recent.
-Some predictions are gloomy, yet others including Zillow’s, are still positive (see below).
+The trend is that it’s coming back in 2019.

 What’s Happening and What May Happen in California